 “Being in service is very much like planting a seed.
 Don’t expect a tree tomorrow.
 Take care of it regularly and before you know it, it could grow into a tree,” Ricardo believes.

-Over the years, he has received awards for community service from Stellenbosch University, and a Super Mentor Award from Media24’s Rachel’s Angels Project.
+Over the years, he has received awards for community service from SU, and a Super Mentor Award from Media24’s Rachel’s Angels Project.
 And in 2018, GoodHope FM recognised him as an inspirational leader.

 “To be of service comes naturally to me, and often happens in the heat of the moment.
 By now it’s a way of life for me,” he notes.
 “To help someone is such a pleasant feeling.”

-At heart, Ricardo is also a microbiologist, and already has an BSc honours degree in Medical Microbiology and an MSc in Microbiology behind his name.
-He has his sights set on completing his doctorate through the Institute for Wine Biotechnology, part of the Department of Viticulture and Oenology at Stellenbosch University.
-Then he hopes to secure a postdoctoral fellowship at an overseas institution specialising in Functional Metagenomics, and to later return to South Africa to take up a teaching or research position in academia.
+At heart, Ricardo is also a microbiologist, and already has an BSc honours degree in medical microbiology and an MSc in microbiology behind his name.
+He has his sights set on completing his doctorate through the Institute for Wine Biotechnology, part of the Department of Viticulture and Oenology at SU.
+Then he hopes to secure a postdoctoral fellowship at an overseas institution specialising in functional metagenomics, and to later return to South Africa to take up a teaching or research position in academia.
 For his PhD, he is researching the way in which vineyard cover cropping faba beans and triticale influence the soil, leaves and grape microbiota, and ultimately impact on the finished wines.

 “I want to be an influencer who inspires others to help others, and to help them do so,” he dreams.